RafaGago/mini-async-log/README.md

-This started with the intention to just develop an asynchronous logger that could be used from different dynamically loaded libraries on the same binary without doing link-time hacks like linking static, hiding symbols and some other "niceties".
+This started with the intention to just develop an asynchronous logger that could be used from different dynamically loaded libraries on the same binary without doing link-time hacks like being forced to link static, hiding symbols and some other "niceties".

-Then at some point way after the requirements were met I just improved the thing for fun.
+Then at some point way after the requirements were met I just improved it for fun.

 ## Design rationale ##